SoundGirls interviews the women who work at NPR West about their roles with the company and their experiences in broadcasting.

 Priska: It depends on the type of story, but for booking an interview with a guest and a host, the process is: pitching a story, booking the guest (which may mean pre-interviewing a bunch of people to find the right person), getting that person into a studio or finding another way to get a quality recording, writing questions with the host, sitting in during the interview, then editing it down to time, writing an introduction, recording the introduction and then it’s on the air!

 Nina: There are several types of stories: host interviews, reporter stories, and various forms in-between that use tape and bits of writing to tie it together.
 Because we’re in the news business, a good story first has to have a news peg, a reason we’re telling it now.
 Next, it has to be compelling to a national audience – whether it’s a profile of a formidable musician or a postcard from a local event, it has to offer something of universal interest.
 Often, the listener’s interest is earned through great tape, people who tell compelling stories or access to a place listeners don’t normally get to go to.
-My favorite stories capture a world, whether deep in the mind of a writer, backstage at Lincoln Center or at the wild ramp festival in West Virginia.
+My favorite stories capture a world, whether deep in the mind of a writer, backstage at Lincoln Center or the wild ramp festival in West Virginia.
 We take listeners someplace and tell them something interesting.
 So: good story, good tape, national in scope and newsy.

 Shereen: A great story starts with an idea that you’re totally curious about or a question you have to know the answer to.
 Be curious about the world around you.
-Those questions you have about why things happen and why people do what they do, write them down, because those questions are the seeds that will grow into beautiful stories.
-Then you’ve got to dig in: research, research, research!
+Those questions you have about why things happen and why people do what they do, write them down because those questions are the seeds that will grow into beautiful stories.
+Then you’ve got to dig in research, research, research!
 Find the people who can answer your question and develop a pitch that you can share with an editor.
 Next, report and write.
 And finally, edit, edit, edit the story into that perfect informative and entertaining piece of journalism.

 SoundGirls: What is the typical time frame to develop a story for air?

 Priska: This really depends.
 Our work week goes from Wednesday to Sunday, and our show airs on Saturday and Sunday.
 We have a pitch meeting on Wednesday, most interviews take place on Thursday and Friday, and then they air that weekend.
 Some stories that are more in-depth or have a specific peg may have a longer production window.
-Generally you pitch something in the meeting on Wednesday, and it’s on the show that weekend.
+Generally, you pitch something in the meeting on Wednesday, and it’s on the show that weekend.

-Nina: There is nothing typical in news.
+Nina: There is nothing typical in the news.
 A news story can break and turn around in minutes – it can even be live – or it can take months or years for a story to come together.
 For example, a profile of Iggy Pop that I edited took me almost two years to do because he was very hard to book.
 There are interviews I’ve been chasing for going on seven years (it’s true, and I’m still working on them).
 The only rule is that features take longer, and breaking news should be fast.
-Otherwise, it’s not news, it’s olds.
+Otherwise, it’s not news; it’s olds.

 Shereen: It depends on the story.
-Some stories are investigative and will take a long time (months even), and you have to do formal requests for information and data.
+Some stories are investigative and will take a long time (months even), and you have to make formal requests for information and data.
 Others are based on a news event that is just taking place, and you have to run to the story, synthesize the information, and report on it that very day.

 SoundGirls: How many departments are involved?